launchfort/flock/README.md

 Example:
 ```
 flock rollback some-migration
+flock rollback @all // rollback all migrations
 ```

 In this example all migrations after and including `some-migration` will be rolled back.
 Migrations occurring before `some-migration` will not be rolled back.

+If the migration ID is `@all` then all migtations will be rolled back.

 ### latest